nickjlupu/Congress_Terms_Map/README.md

 # Congress_Terms_Map

 ## Objectives
 The main purpose of this project is to communicate the length of tenure of legislators in the United States Congress for each state.
+It is often said that the incumbants need to be voted out to drive change.
+My curiousity of where the career politicians with the longest stints in office are located drove me to "map it out."

 ## Resources
 * JavaScript